jenfurg/BubbleShooter/README.md

  5/29: Leo made bubbles stop after hitting the edge or other bubbles, although they do not smoothly fit into a grid yet.

  5/30: Leo made the bubbles snap to grid after having landed.
+Jennifer worked on the speed at which the shooter would shoot the bubble.

  5/31: Leo worked on making bubble shooting screen appear within a larger (currently empty) screen.
+Jennifer worked on the formatting of the bubble shooter to emulate the real game, including the ubbles.